 If you have experience any form of sexual violence or witnessed it in you family We can help you make sense of what has happened so you can recover and look forward to the future.

 We won't tell you what to do or how to feel, we will listen and give you information, and teach you skills and strategies which have been shown to help other people who have similar experiences.

 For information on how to access our child sexual abuse, exploitation and violence services, call us on 01803 200100.

 Knowing your rights

 If you are cared for by Torbay Children’s Services or on a child protection plan, and are aged 8-18, you have the right to an advocate.
-This is someone who will support you and make sure your voice is heard when decisions are being made that affect your life.
+This is someone who will listen to you, find out what your wishes, views and thoughts are and help you to get your voice heard.
+We know what your rights are and we’ll fight for them, we make sure your voice is heard.

 If you’d like to talk about getting an advocate or an Independent Visitor, please get in touch.

 She is always there to cheer me up